Home > Courses and Events > Chants

 We warmly invite everyone to join us for the following Siddha Yoga chants.
 Times may change to accommodate Special Events and Intensives.

 In namasankirtana, a word or phrase praising God is chanted repeatedly, drawing the chanter deeper and deeper into connection with the inner Self.
 Chanting opens our hearts to the love and joy of the divine within us.
-Join us for a chanting satsang on Saturday evenings.
 Check the monthly calendar for current chanting events.

 Shri Guru Gita